This post was written by our guest blogger, Charlie Antoine. To read the original post, click here.

 Once buyers have become loyal to your brand, it’s time to push them to tell others about their positive experiences.
 At the Advocacy stage, consumers will actively promote your brand and products through word-of-mouth marketing, the most persuasive form of marketing.
 Given that brand advocates serve as your marketing agents, provide them with the resources they need to be successful.
 For the most influential advocates, you can promote their social media posts about your brand, send them samples to try out your latest products for their review and reward them for their loyalty as they continue to purchase your products.

 This buyer journey serves as a framework for your marketing strategy, allowing you to map your content at each stage.
 It can be a challenge to get buyers from one stage to the next, but an appropriate content plan will make that a lot easier.
-Inbound marketing at every stage is crucial to create a prosperous buyer-brand relationship.
+Inbound marketing at every stage is crucial to create a prosperous buyer-brand relationship and growing your business

 Want to learn more about the basics of inbound marketing?
 Check out the video below: